 GOAL - continue to build relationships, lovingly point them to God's word as needed.
-Send them off with encouragement.
-Make note of wives in your group who may be struggling, and who you want to meet up with one on one after the study.
+Affirm and encourage them!

 - Relationship Building Time.
 10 Minutes

 - Discussion 40 Minutes

 - Discuss the reflection questions on Invitations 9-12.
-You can choose a few that stood out to you or can go through them oneby-one.
+You can choose a few that stood out to you, or can go through them oneby-one.
 Your preference!

-- Additional questions if needed:
+- Other possible questions:

 - What are you learning about yourself through these invitations?

-- o How are you seeing your heart change?
+- How are you seeing your heart change?

 - Prayer 10 Minutes

 - Take any prayer requests, and specifically pray for each wife and her husband.

-- Homework: Read Invitations 13-16.
+- o Homework: Read Invitations 13-16.